Botox (OnabotulinumtoxinA) For Treatment of Neurogenic Bladder and Overactive Bladder Symptoms: Specialized Treatment in NYC for Men and Women

 A Botox procedure takes around 10 minutes plus a half hour rest afterward.
 Each treatment lasts on average around 7 ½ months.
 In almost a third of patients, one treatment may last for a year.
 As it wears off and the symptoms start to return, you will need to speak to your urologist at New York Urology Specialists about a further treatment.
 These can be repeated for several years with good results.
 Treatments should not be given at intervals less than three months.

 How does Botox Treat Symptoms of OAB

-In addition, Botox appears to decrease abnormal nerve signalling from the bladder which also helps with control of urinary urgency symptoms.
+In addition, Botox appears to decrease abnormal nerve signaling from the bladder which also helps with the control of urinary urgency symptoms.